takumab/vm_ruby/README.md

 - As of right now the `choose_and_pay` method does not account for when a user inserts no money, but enters a code.
 In this case I would've raised an error stating user must insert some money.

+- Ran into issues testing printing the messages from `choose_and_pay`

 ## Long Term Goals
 - Make it interactive where the user can enter their selection in the command line
-- Create separate functionality for coin and product iventory
+- Create separate functionality for coin and product inventory
+- Research and fix the testing of outputting messages to console for user